 Actions performed through the MCP server are subject to the same permission model as the standard API.
 The authenticated user or API token must have appropriate permissions for the requested operations.
 Refer to the Permissions documentation for more information.

-In VSCode, add the MCP server to the mcp.json
+In VSCode, add the MCP server to the mcp.json configuration file like this:

 It will then prompt you to enter the awork API Key when starting the server.
 More details here.